Projective Cyclic Groups in Higher Dimensions: Introduction

-The Kurkarni's discontinuity set was introduced in \cite{kulkarni} as a way to construct regions where a group acts properly discontinuously and its complement, the so-called Kulkarni's limit set, is where the dynamics concentrates (see the formal definitions bellow and see \cite{kulkarni, CSN} for a detailed discussion).
+The Kurkarni's discontinuity set was introduced in \cite{kulkarni} as a way to construct regions where a group acts properly discontinuously (see the formal definitions bellow and see \cite{CSN, kulkarni} for a detailed discussion), respect this notion we show.

 \begin{theorem}[The Kulkarni's limit set] Let $\gamma\in PSL(n+1,\C)$ be a projective transformation, then: